Kaulanab/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, My name is Daniel Gillam.
-I am an Information Security Enthusiast currently living in Nigeria.
-I love to explore the intersection of technology, privacy, cyberwarfare and the society.
+Hi, My name is Daniel Ola-Olorun.
+I am a Cloud DevOps Engineer currently living in Nigeria.
+I love to explore the intersection of technology, privacy, automation and the society.

 Occasionally, I write on how the evolution of technology affects our daily lives.
 When I'm not reading about the latest cyberattack or writing an article, I spend most of my time editing vidoes, learning how to code or reading a good book.
 I also enjoy solving machines on hackthebox.eu and tryhackme.com.